DevNullProd/flexrp/README.md

 Once installed run the **flexrp** app to use this tool.

+## Support

+If you find this tool useful, please consider donating to the following XRP address:

+**rhkvfNv6tzh6CMfpXZdX2t7HGN2ZX46Tco**

 ## Warning

 **THIS TOOL REQUIRES ACCESS TO YOUR SECRET XRP KEY, ONLY RUN IT ON A SECURE SYSTEM**